Eyre Crowe (painter): Life

-Early Life
+Early life

 Eyre Crowe was born on the 3rd of October 1824 in London.
 He and his family moved to France in 1826 in search of work opportunities where his father got a job working for the Morning Chronicle.
 Through his father’s work, Crowe was introduced to the liberal and artistic circles of both France and Expatriates from a young age.
 In childhood he personally knew William Makepeace Thackeray and the relationship continued long into his adult life.

 Education

 Crowe's early education took place at home by his father and private tutors.
 In 1839, at age 14 he enrolled as a student under Paul Delaroche.
 In 1843 after the closure of Delaroche's art studio, Crowe traveled with him to Rome with a few of the other pupils.
-In 1845 He got accepted as a full time student at the Royal Academy School of Art in 1845.
+In 1845 he got accepted as a full-time student at the Royal Academy School of Art in 1845.

-Personal Life
+Personal life

 Life long friends with Jean-Léon Gérôme, one of the other students who traveled to Rome with Delaroche.
 Throughout his life, Crowe stayed in contact with and occasionally worked for William Thackeray, who often assisted him financially in his youth.
 In the late 1850s Crowe was a part of the Hogarth Club and the United Arts Club.
 In the 1860s Crowe became and honorary member of the Saint John’s Wood artist clique and the Reform Club.

 Career

 Crowe had little initial success as an artist in London.
 In 1846 Crowe had his first success in the British art world: Master Prynne searching Archbishop Laud’s pockets in the Tower which was exhibited in the Royal Academy.
 He was also exhibited in the Royal Academy in 1848 and 1849.

 In 1851 as his art career failed to take off Crowe turned to writing.
 He was hired on by his father, who was then the Editor of the Daily News, as an art critic.
-Shortly after, He was formal hired by Thackeray as a secretary and accompanied him on his trip to America in 1852, returning to Europe(Paris) in 1853.
+Shortly after, He was formally hired by Thackeray as a secretary and accompanied him on his trip to America in 1852, returning to Europe (Paris) in 1853.
 He later went on to publish a book about this journey in 1893 called With Thackeray in America.

 After returning from America, Crowe was re-inspired to pursue art.
 His first series of works focused on then conditions of slavery which he had been exposed to in his time in America.
 By 1855 he had exhibited paintings in the Suffolk Street Gallery, Royal Academy and two in the Royal Scottish Academy.
 In 1856 after moving back to London, Crowe's Art career finally got off the ground.
 Starting in 1857 Crowe had at least one of his works exhibited in the Royal Academy for the next 52 years.

 From 1859-1900 to supplement his art career Crowe worked part-time as an itinerant Inspector of government art schools for the Department of Science and Art at South Kensington Museum(now called the Victoria and Albert Museum).